 How we help hedgehogs

 We help hedgehogs in the Harpenden, Hertfordshire area of the United Kingdom.
-We look after hedgehogs that have no place to roam, have managed to find themselves in precarious situations, are ill or injured.
-We look after them until they are fit to be released.
+We look after hedgehogs that have no place to roam, have managed to find themselves in precarious situations, are ill, or injured.
+We rehabilitate them until they are fit to be released.
 We fatten up underweight hogs that arrive at the sanctuary during the autumn/winter months so they are ready for release in the spring.
 We also tend to young hoglets during the spring/summer months that have lost their mothers and are orphaned or have been found abandoned, many of these still have their eyes closed.